Getting Started

 Available Credit

-Location: Bottom center.
+Location: Bottom right.

 Function: This displays your current balance of available credits.
 Priset tasks consume credits based on their complexity (e.g., generating a small function uses fewer credits than scaffolding an entire microservice).
 This number helps you track your usage.